-This guide will help you with getting started with Raspberry Pi, if you have just bought a Pi or thinking of buying one this guide will take you through all the initial steps to get it up and going.
+This guide will help you with getting started with the Raspberry Pi.
+If you have just bought a Pi or thinking of buying one, then this guide will take you everything you need to know.

-- You will need one of these to be able hook the Pi up to a screen.
+You will need a HDMI cable of these to be able hook the Pi up to a screen.
 This is necessary if you will be controlling and using the Pi directly rather than setting it up to be headless.

 If you have purchased a case for your Raspberry Pi then this is a good time to assemble the case.
 Since all cases are different simply assemble according the instructions that hopefully were supplied with the case.